YuriNiella/RSP/README.md

 **getOverlaps()**

-Calculates the ammounts of overlap among different biological groups monitored, at the same contour levels as defined in getAreas().
-Overlaps are returned as **only in space** for group dBMM, and if a timeframe is set (in hours), overlaps are **simultaneously in space and time** for timeslot dBBMM.
+Calculates the amounts of overlap among different biological groups monitored, at the same contour levels as defined in getAreas().
+Overlaps are returned as **only in space** for group dBBMM, and if a timeframe is set (in hours), overlaps are **simultaneously in space and time** for timeslot dBBMM.

 ### Plotting the results